 The issues are all assigned to a single sprint.

-In Scrum development, a sprint is a time-boxed iteration that encompasses all of the effort that is required to meet a predefined goal.
-Your goal for this sprint would be to review and resolve all of the issues in the demo project before the sprint deadline.
+In Scrum development, a sprint is a time-boxed iteration that encompasses all the effort that is required to meet a predefined goal.
+Your goal for this sprint would be to review and resolve all the issues in the demo project before the sprint deadline.

 To learn more about using agile boards for Scrum development in YouTrack, see Scrum Boards.